freddygv/trabblex/README.md

 * Note: the chunk removal if hash incorrect doesn't work...
 * Note: when a chunk is already in the download folder, fucks up everything

+* The client couldn't retrieve files from the seedbox because of a protocol problem
+    Note: write handshake protocol in report ?

+* At start of database, want to truncate table chunk_owners -- can't Need to go through with removing uncontactable chunk owners via ClientManager

+* Problem managing chunks, some have the same id and same file but different hashes
+* Note: will remove these owners from local database, but not from online storage
+    * Can be done later...

+=== To see w Freddy
+* When requesting a video, I ask for the file name (Popeye the sailor) But the seeder will search for the corresponding key in fileMetadata.
+But the key here would be "PopeyeAliBaba_512kb.mp4", so it finds nothing at all
+Solution: when inserting in database, in file_name put the file's path

+* The client now connects to a single port -- 29200.
+See port management w Freddy But the chunk owners still have different ips... ?

 # Documentation

 | Software | Link |